-- ETS reserves the right to ensure the security of the test content by using electronic detection scanning devices (for example, hand-held metal detectors/wands).
-Failure to comply will result in dismissal from the test center and your test fee will not be refunded.
+- ETS also reserves the right to ensure the security of test content using electronic detection scanning devices (for example, hand-held metal detectors/wands).
+Failure to comply will result in dismissal from the test center, and your test fee will not be refunded.

 - Your photo will be taken and placed at your assigned seat.
-It will also appear on your score report.
+It will also appear on your score reports.

 - You will be asked to sign a required confidentiality agreement.

-- Identification documents are the only personal items you are allowed to have in the testing room.
-Cell phones and other electronic devices are not permitted.
-In some test centers where there is no secure storage space available for your personal belongings, you will receive a plastic bag in which to store them.
+- ID documents are the only personal items you are allowed to have in the testing room.
+Phones, watches or any other electronic, recording, listening, scanning or photographic devices are not permitted during the test or during breaks.
+In some test centers where there is no secure storage space available for your personal belongings, you may receive a plastic bag in which to store them.
 The plastic bag will be placed under your chair.